15 "Healthy" Foods that are Loaded with SugarMar 23, 2020

 Surprising Foods That Contain Added Sugar

 To help you make more informed dietary choices, here’s a list of surprising foods that are sneaking added sugar into your diet, and tips on how you can enjoy those foods without all those empty calories.
-And when in doubt: read the nutrition label!
+And when in doubt: read the nutrition label and the ingredient list!

 Many people assume a protein bar is a quick and efficient energy source for a pre-workout boost… but they’re usually packing as much sugar as a candy bar.
 Some popular protein and energy bars can have around 26 grams of sugar, which is more than the daily recommended limit of 25 grams for women.
 (Men get up to 36 grams of added sugar.)